GSA-TTS/assessment-review-tool/docs/localDevelopment.md

 ### Populate Local Data

-The application isn't very useful without data, so you'll need to populate it with some dummy data.
+The application can't be tested without data, so you'll need to populate it with some dummy data.
 Data for local development is located in [assessmentHurdleExamples/resumeYesNoOnlySmall/](/assessmentHurdleExamples/resumeYesNoOnlySmall).